syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 7 - eyeing up keys.md

 - Sylraen feels sus

 + Baariq runs back to keep to get a few barrels for the trip to fill with food/water
-+ Sylraen askes Baariq what mage guild accords are
++ Sylraen askes Baariq what [Mage guild](https://bookstack.hemels.me/books/Inquisitors/page/mage-guild) accords are

 - Sultan banished mage guild
 - killed the ones that didn't leave
 - banished mage guild practice
-- So plan is to persuade that Idris is doing ingisuitor work, not mage guild
+- So plan is to persuade that [Idrisse](https://bookstack.hemels.me/books/Inquisitors/page/mage-guild#Idrisse%20Oqora) is doing ingisuitor work, not mage guild

 + Baariq teaches desert customs to the rest